ppy/osu-wiki/wiki/FAQ/en.md

 This is the in-game interface for osu!.

 The top left bar is your health.
-This will decrease at a steady rate (depending on the beatmap difficulty set by the mapper), but you can replenish it by tapping notes at the right time.
+This will decrease at a steady rate (depending on the beatmap difficulty set by the mapper), but can be replenished by tapping notes at the right time or spinning the spinner.
 A perfectly timed hit (a 300 or Geki) will increase your health more than a badly timed hit (50).
 A total miss will take a good chunk of your health out.

 On the right of the health bar is your score.
 Below that is your accuracy.
 The circle beside your accuracy (and below your score) is a timer for the duration of the beatmap.
 The number on the bottom left is your combo counter/score multiplier.